Minsk Voivodeship: Geography

 The voivodeship was stretched along the Berezina and Dneper rivers, with the earlier river having both its source and its estuary within the limits of the voivodeship, as well as most of its basin.
 To the north east it bordered Polotsk, Vitebsk and Mscislaw voivodeships.
 To the east it bordered with the lands of Chernigov (on both sides of the Dneper and Sozh rivers), while to the south-east it was delimited by the river Snov.
 Further southwards the voivodeship was bordering the land of Kiev.
 Across the basin of the Pripyat river the land of Minsk was bordering the Brześć Voivodeship (across Ubort river) and Nowogródek Voivodeship (across Ptsich river).
 Further northwards it was bordering the capital of the Grand Duchy, the Vilnius Voivodeship.

 History

 Minsk had been a capital of a semi-independent duchy at least since 1067.
-Raided on a yearly basis by Lithuanian tribes, by the 12th century it was made a fief and in the 14th century it was directly incorporated into the Grand Duchy.
+Raided on a yearly basis by the Lithuanians, by the 12th century it was made a fief and in the 14th century it was directly incorporated into the Grand Duchy.
 In 1441 the city of Minsk was granted with a city charter, by the king Casimir IV Jagiellon.
 His son, Alexander Jagiellon extended the privilege in 1496 and granted the town with Magdeburg Laws.
 Since then, the entire region shared the fate of its capital city.
 In 1773 a post-Jesuit academy had been founded in Minsk by the Commission of National Education.